-Anti-gay activists have argued for years that sexual orientation is a choice and changeable – but only for lesbians and gay men, not heterosexuals.
-They often claim homosexuality is a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
-Relying heavily on the testimony of so-called "ex-gays," anti-gay activists claim that homosexuality is a curable condition, and therefore lesbians and gay men do not need or deserve equal rights or protection from discrimination.
+Anti-LGBTQ activists have argued for years that sexual orientation is a choice and changeable – but only for people attracted to the same sex, not heterosexuals.
+They often claim "homosexuality" is not real, but rather a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
+Anti-LGBTQ activists claim that being attracted to the same sex is a curable condition, and therefore people attracted to the same sex do not need or deserve equal treatment under the law or protection from discrimination.

 Such programs have come under increased scrutiny recently.
 The largest program, Exodus, closed in 2013, apologizing for the harm that was caused by those who participated in its programs.
 Additionally, lawsuits have been filed against other "exgay" programs, noting that they did not produce the orientation change promised, but instead brought great harm to those who participated.